How Phink works

 Phink is built on top of AFL++, leveraging its capabilities to provide effective fuzz testing for ink! smart contracts.
-Here’s an overview of how it operates:
+Here’s an overview of how the fuzzer operates.

 Phink utilizes AFL++ through two key components: